 Location, location, location!
 With the average house price rising, start your search with a realistic picture of what you can afford, then set out to find a home and location that meets your criteria.

-The UK’s largest mortgage lender, Halifax, analysed the average house prices and earnings over the past 12 months to July 2021 to determine which UK cities are the most and least affordable places to live in the UK.
+The UK’s largest mortgage lender, Halifax, analysed the average house prices and earnings over the past 12 months to July 2021 to determine which UK cities are the most and least affordable places to live.

 Halifax House Price Index reported property prices rose by 7.6% from July 2020 to July 2021.